Commonwealth of Nations: Commonwealth citizenship and high commissioners

 Some member states grant particular rights to Commonwealth citizens.
 The United Kingdom and several others, mostly in the Caribbean, grant the right to vote to resident Commonwealth citizens.
 Some countries, including the United Kingdom, have preferential citizenship acquisition or residency policies for Commonwealth citizens.
 Initially, Commonwealth countries were not considered to be "foreign" to each other as their citizens were British subjects.
 Citizenship laws evolved as the Commonwealth developed from the Empire.
 In Australia, for the purpose of considering certain constitutional and legal provisions in the High Court case of Sue v Hill, the United Kingdom was held to be a "foreign power".
 Similarly, in Nolan v Minister for Immigration and Ethnic Affairs, the nationals of other Commonwealth realms were held to be "aliens" though they were subjects of the Queen.

 Commonwealth citizens may receive consular assistance from other Commonwealth countries.
 In particular, British embassies and consulates may provide assistance to Commonwealth nationals in non-Commonwealth countries if their own country is not represented.
 Commonwealth citizens are eligible to apply for British emergency passports.
 Australia issues Documents of Identity in exceptional circumstances to resident Commonwealth citizens who are unable to obtain valid travel documents from their countries of origin and must travel urgently.

 The close association among Commonwealth countries is reflected in their diplomatic protocols.
 For example, when engaging bilaterally with one another, Commonwealth governments exchange high commissioners instead of ambassadors.

-Other components

-Institutional ties between Commonwealth countries extend to shared legal structures and military relationships.

 Judicial

 The Judicial Committee of the Privy Council is the highest court of appeal for several Commonwealth nations.

 The Judicial Committee of the Privy Council is the supreme court of 14 Commonwealth countries, including the Cook Islands and Niue which are under the Realm of New Zealand (though New Zealand itself does not make appeals to the Privy Council).

 Pacific Island states often appoint judges from other Commonwealth countries.
-For instance, Commonwealth nationals are eligible for appointment to the High Court of Fiji.
+For instance, Commonwealth nationals are eligible to serve on the High Court of Fiji.